bruhtus/basic-python/README.md

 > CSV stands for Comma Separated Values.
 CSV is a simple file format used to store tabular data, such as a spreadsheet or database.

 > XML is another structured data format which looks like HTML.

+For more info about XML, you can check [here](https://docs.python.org/2/library/xml.etree.elementtree.html).